 A workers’ comp lawyer is invaluable for guiding you through the process and providing information at every step of the way.
 Their experience in the industry will help you get the full amount of benefits you are entitled to and prevent you from accepting settlement offer that is unfair.

-At BDT Law Firm, we practice only workers’ compensation law and our focus remains on injured employees just like you.
+At The Law Offices of Brian D. Tadros, we practice only workers’ compensation law and our focus remains on injured employees just like you.
 Remember, the insurance company definitely has a team of legal professionals on their side, so don’t go into your workers’ comp claim alone!